Satterley & Kelley PLLC

 Incorporating gentle activity and exercise into a regular routine, even just a few times a week, can have a wide range of benefits for mesothelioma patients, including:

-• Increased effectiveness of cancer treatments
+• Increased effectiveness of cancer treatments.

-• Improved balance and coordination
+• Improved balance and coordination.

-• Improved blood flow and circulation
+• Improved blood flow and circulation.

-• Improved immune system functioning.
+• Enhanced immune system functioning.

 Research has also shown that regular exercise can lead to lower risk of cancer mortality and recurrence, fewer and less severe side effects, and a higher chance of completing treatment.